databreather/kb9_stats_scraped/README.md

 * npxG(non-penalty expected goals)
 * xGBuildup(expected goals from the player's involvement)
 * xGChain(expected goals from the player's all around attacking involvements)

+### This dataset can be used for data analysis purposes, data visualization to draw trends and insights.